GeorgeStyl/Data-Mining-Project2-/README.md

 - `customerBuy`
 - `customerBuysFrequency`

-Our goal was to discover hidden patterns and trends related to customer purchasing behaviors.
+Our goal was to discover **hidden patterns and trends related to customer purchasing behaviors**.

 ### 2. Data Preprocessing
 Before applying the Apriori algorithm, we performed data preprocessing steps such as: